Town of Cottesloe

 The Town's Community Safety & Crime Prevention Committee is made up of representatives from various organisations including the local Police, Cottesloe's Corporate & Community Manager, Community Development Officer and Rangers, WALGA’s RoadWise Road Safety Advisor and local residents with an interest in keeping Cottesloe safe.
-The committee meets three times a year in February, June and October.
+The committee meets bimonthly on the fourth Tuesday.

 The Town’s road safety program has two aims.
 Firstly, to increase education in the community that raises awareness of the dangers of speeding and the need for safety on the roads.
 This includes the safe limit of alcohol consumption.
 Secondly the Town will engage in practical methods to slow down travel speeds.

 - The Council approved the installation of a speed cushion and relevant signage on the hill of Broome Street.